 Wild West Wanderer George Briggs is saved from hanging, and also from his meaningless, bludging existence, by independent-minded Mary Bee Cuddy, who employs him to assist in the cross-country transportation of three women who have been driven made by pioneer life.

-Mary Bee Cuddy is also a prime example of The Female Maturity Principle in storytelling.
+Mary Bee Cuddy is a prime example of The Female Maturity Principle in storytelling.
 Mary Bee starts out strong and determined.
 She leaves us strong and determined.
+The other women in the story — the minister’s wife, the daughter who runs the inn, are Mary Bee Cuddy types.
+Women are divided cleanly in two: mentally ill and totally incapable, or godly and good.

 GENRE BLEND OF THE HOMESMAN